Sitefinity/mvc-samples/ProgressAgenticRAGWidgets/README.md

 To configure the Sitefinity AI Assistant settings, perform the following:

 1. In Sitefinity CMS backend, navigate to _Administration » Settings » Advanced_.
-1. In the tree on the left, expand the _AgenticRAG » Assistant_ node.
+1. In the tree on the left, expand the _PARAG » Assistant_ node.
 1. In _AdminApiBaseUrl_ enter `https://api.sitefinity.cloud/Version`.
 1. In _CdnHostName_ enter `cdn.assistant.cloud.sitefinity.com`.